Navy10021/KRLawGPT/README.md

 ```python
 $ python model/train.py
 ```
-if you want to leverage already trained GPT's parameters and weights, you must set ```--using_LLMs = True```.
+If you want to leverage already trained GPT's parameters and weights from Hugging Face, you must set ```--using_LLMs = True```.
 ```python
 $ python model/train.py --using_LLMs = True
 ```
-This step saves the best performance model in validation and creates KRLawGPT.pt and KRLawGPT_state_dict.pt in that output directory.
+This step saves the best performance model in validation and creates KRLawGPT.pt and KRLawGPT_state_dict.pt in that 'output' directory.

 #### STEP 3.
 Generate Legal Text
+Enter the short words or sentence you want to generate.
+When given even a small number of words, KRLawGPT will generate large volumes of relevant and sophisticated judges-like Korean legal text.

 ```python
 from model.generate_legal_text import *